SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/external-storage.rst

 Azure Blob
 ~~~~~~~~~~

-You can opt to add Azure Blob storage to your project.
-We host some data files in the folder ``test-data``
+For this example, we host some data files in the folder ``test-data``
 hosted on Azure and show how to attach it to a Renku interactive session:

 - Navigate to the ``Settings - Cloud storage`` in your project.